 Cadillac DTS owners have reported 3 problems related to tail light (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Cadillac DTS based on all problems reported for the DTS.

 I am writing to complain about the taillights of late model cars, specifically Cadillac's.
 These taillights, I suspect are led, are too bright, and seem to "pulsate" in a way that is very troubling for drivers to look at.
 Even from a distance the lights hurt eyes and cause for a major unsafe distraction on the roads.
 Please examine this issue, and regulate the brightness on taillights, or eliminate the led type, if, infact this is what they are.
 Thanks.
 Mike.